sysstas/ccfront/README.md

 9. Add validation on forms on admin page

-10. Create logic of displaing masters schedule
+10. `(Done)`Create logic of displaing masters schedule

-11. Move all necessary hardcoded data to node server
+11. `(Done)`Move all necessary hardcoded data to node server

 12. Make app responsive with flexbox

 13. Make app attractive with flexbox

+14. Create logic of deletion and edition of elements

+15. Add email auto send logic